CS2 India Best Servers and Low Ping Guide (2026), Mumbai Server Setup

 FACEIT India: Better Than Valve Servers?

-- Better anti-cheat (FACEIT Anti-Cheat is more robust than VAC for competitive matches)
+• Better anti-cheat (FACEIT Anti-Cheat is more solid than VAC for competitive matches)

 For players above 10,000 CS Rating in Premier, FACEIT is worth trying.
 Below that, Valve Mumbai servers are fine for ranked climbing.